NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 Say we want to have a function that would add two numbers.

-On Java 7 we would do it like this.
+On Java 7 we would do it like this:

 ```java
 public class CalculateArgs {